Kamilas Perera

-Kamilas Perera was a Sri Lankan cricketer.
+Kamilas Perera is a Sri Lankan former cricketer.
 He was a wicket-keeper who played for Moratuwa Sports Club.

 Perera made a single first-class appearance for the side, during the 1995–96 season, against Colts Cricket Club.
 From the upper-middle order, he scored 33 runs in the first innings in which he batted, and 14 runs in the second.